 There are many things we take for granted.
-We don’t even think about them until something goes awry.
-Let’s take refrigerators as an example.
-They work 24/7, 365 days a year without break.
-They could survive many years and can even be passed on to the next generation.
+We don’t even think about them until something goes array.
+Take refrigerators: They work 365 days a year without a break.
+They survive many years without a hitch.
 Their sole purpose?
-To keep our drinks cold and food fresh or frozen – ultimately resulting in less trips to the grocery store and helping us save for the rainy days, literally.
-Nowadays, we rely too much on refrigerators!
-I myself wonder what I’d do without them.
+To keep our drinks cold and food fresh or frozen – ultimately resulting in less trips to the grocery store.
+When our refrigerator suddenly stop working or our electricity supply is cut off this sends us into panic mode.
+What do we do now?

 What did people do before refrigerators were invented?

-Let’s wind back the clock to the ages of hunter-gatherers.
-The notion of storing food wasn’t even a though back then.
-Food was immediately consumed upon gathering.
-As times changed, hunting has declined and agriculture became the main source of food, people had to start finding ways to store food.
-That’s when people invented method of preserving food like pickling, smoking and curing.
-All of these methods alter the texture and flavour of the food.
-Often to the extent that is desirable, or even necessary to make the food edible.
+Let’s turn back the clock!
+In the age of hunter-gatherers the notion of storing foods wasn’t even a thought.
+Food was immediately consumed.
+As agriculture became the predominant form of providing food, people had to start finding ways to store food.
+That’s when methods like pickling, smoking and curing were invented.
+These were food preservation rather than keeping food fresh measures.
+All of these methods alter the texture and flavor of the food.
+Often to a degree that is desirable, or even necessary to make the food edible.
+These methods are still used even in instances were refrigeration could replace them.

 How did people keep their food and drinks cool?